Class FunctionalList

 - Type Parameters:

-- how to combine a first and second element.- Returns:
+first- first collection.second- second collection.combine- how to combine a first and second element.- Returns:

 - a newly created list where each element is a pair comprising an element from

-and the corresponding element fromsecond
+firstand the corresponding element fromsecond.

 -